theheking/intro-to-r/content/3_dataframes.md

     ## 5   ZDB446      15000      UC REL606 unknown SRR098283        4.66
     ## 6   ZDB458      20000 (C1,C2) REL606 unknown SRR098284        4.63

 We’ve just done two very useful things.
-1. We’ve read our data in to R, so now we can work with it in R 2.
+1. We’ve read our data into R, so now we can work with it in R 2.
 We’ve created a data frame (with the read.csv command) the standard way R works with data.
 ```

 ## Debugging errors